• Study level

 -Atomic excitation (e.g. sodium lamp)

--The field of ligands (e.g.: color of pigments in the history of art)
+-The field of ligands (e.g. pigment color in art history)

 -Rare earths and spin/orbit